AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

   </dd>
 </dl>

 **Cascades** are rapid AI-driven micro-waterfall development cycles that flow from detailed specifications through interactive prototypes to production code, with verification gates that scale based on business risk tolerance.
+They’re designed to give LLMs the context they need to work effectively while mitigating the quality risks of probabilistic code generation.

 To adopt **Cascade Methodology** means embracing and understanding both the benefits and the dangers of AI-assisted development, and using it to your greatest advantage.